UK Election Analysis - The Battle for the UK Begins

 no wonder.
 The Covid crisis has created a public platform for all of them to present themselves as resolute fighters against the pandemic.
 And the success of the British Immunization Program, unprecedented in Western Europe, contributed to its widespread approval.

-Boris Johnson, the British prime minister, in particular, sees his position Earlier this week It has been greatly enhanced.
+Boris Johnson, the British prime minister, in particular, sees his position Earlier this week Significantly hardened.
 Neither Fatal wrong decisions From the previous year regarding Covid, the recent scandals he has been exposed to may harm him.
 And a clear majority of the English electorate supported him.

 Johnson has advanced deeply into the home of the Labor Party, in the old industrial districts of northern and central England, in some stunning ways.
 Even in the “red” cities, where Labor voters are increasingly limited, the Conservatives are making life difficult for the opposition.